 I’m Sorry, Thank you & I Love You

 I can’t tell you how many people lose the chance to say these words to their dads.
 And then they carry around the guilt their whole lives.
 These words are the hardest to say to our parents, but they go a long way, even if you say it once.
 So, say it as often as you can.
 If you can’t say it in person, write, email, text, or send him a handwritten card, which is more personal.
 It’s not about their reaction, but your effort that will give you peace.
 My dad is not a wealthy man, but he always waited up for me when I was out, ran to the drug store in the rain in the middle of the night when I was sick, and bought me ice cream when I was beaten up by life.
 “Thank you dad and I love you.”

 Show Him Some Kindness

-In the end, our effort to improve our relationship with our fathers is not about his reaction or reply, but the fact we had the courage and the compassion to reach out to him under any circumstances and that’s enough.
-That’s huge!
+In the end, our effort to improve our relationship with our fathers is not about his reaction or reply, but the fact we had the courage and the compassion to reach out to him under any circumstances, and that is enough.
+As a matter of fact, that’s huge!
 Most people can’t do it.
-And in the process, we can probably understand ourselves a little better and have a peace of mind that nothing and no one has to be perfect.
+And in the process, we can probably understand ourselves a little better and realize nothing and no one has to be perfect.